-In the wake of yet another music icon lost to a suspected drug overdose, I’d like to say a few words.
+In the wake of yet another music icon lost to a suspected drug overdose (Whitney Houston), I’d like to say a few words.
 There’s no way I can pay tribute to all of the great musicians, actors, comedians, and entertainers that have had a tremendous influence or personal impacts on our lives and have been lost to drug and alcohol abuse.
 Also, celebrities aside, I would be remiss if I didn’t mention that probably almost anyone that reads this has known someone who they lost to either drug overdose or complications from past drug use.
 I know I have…several.

 First of all, I’d like to discuss Layne Staley.
 Alice in Chains has to be one of my top three or four favorite bands ever.
 Despite the fact that I have hundreds of CDs, not to mention hundreds more songs on my computer, I find myself going back to AIC almost weekly, no matter what else I am listening to.
 As it is, I am still discovering AIC music that I have never heard, though I have been listening for the better part of the last 15 years.

 Though I consider myself a professional music consumer (ha), I won’t even pretend I have the musical knowledge or lingo to innumerate all the things that make AIC musically unique and/or special.
 So I’ll put it the best way I know.
 Their music makes me feel.
 I mean, the music is tight, Layne Staley’s voice was one of a kind, and the harmonies between him and Jerry Cantrell were…freakin’ magic.
 These words are inept at expressing the depth of emotion AIC music conveys.
 I don’t know how else to put it, but if you get it, you get it.